zf-fr/zfr-rest/docs/annotation-mapping-reference.md

    /**
     * @var Collection
     *
-    * This will allow the following route: /users/:id/tweets *
+    * This will allow the following route: /users/:id/tweets.
+We also override the controller used.
+By default, it
+    * will reuse the mapping defined in the associated class (in this case, Tweet entity), but you may want to override
+    * some attributes based on the context
+    *
     * @REST\Assocation(allowTraversal=true, serializationStrategy="NONE")
+    * @REST\Resource(
+    *     controller="Application\Controller\UserTweetController")
+    * )
     */
    protected $tweets;
 }